 When he received an erroneous report that 6,000 French were advancing upon New York, Webb, with shameful precipitation, burned the fort at the Great Carrying Place and retreated down the Mohawk River to German Flats and then to Albany.

 On August 19, 20 and 21, Montcalm's Armu decamped and sialed back to Fort Frontenac, on its way back to Montréal.

 Loudon ordered Winslow to abandon his projects against Fort Carillon but to stay where he was and hold the French in check.

-Canadian militia were sent back to Canada for the harvest while most of the French regulars took the road to Fort Carillon to reinforce Lévis in these quarters.
-The II./La Sarre Infanterie was left behind at Saint-Jean on the Richelieu River.
+Canadian militia had also been sent back to Canada for the harvest while most of the French regulars had taken the road to Fort Carillon to reinforce Lévis in these quarters.
+The II./La Sarre Infanterie had been left behind at Saint-Jean on the Richelieu River.
 Some detachments were also sent to Niagara and Frontenac.
 Supplies captured at Oswego were sent to Niagara, Frontenac and Belle-Rivière (present-day Ohio River).

 France had now conquered the undisputed command of Lake Ontario, and her communications with the West were safe.

 From Montréal, the captured British garrison was transferred to Québec where it was put on board a merchant ship which set sail directly for Portsmouth in Great Britain and exchanged them for the same number of French prisoners.